-NSA-RA Access Issue Troubleshooting suggestion NSA-RA audio access dates/times Sample questions audio files are available prior to the assessment administration, from September 16-27 between the hours of 8:00 am-3:00 pm.
-Assessment audio files are available from Monday through Friday during administration dates of October 2-18, between the hours of 8:00 am-3:00 pm.
+NSA-RA Access Issue Troubleshooting suggestion NSA-RA audio access dates/times Sample questions audio files are available from 8:00 am to 3:00 pm, Monday through Friday, prior to the assessment administration dates (refer to the NSA-RA Platform Access Dates listed above).
+Assessment audio files are available from 8:00 am to 3:00 pm, Monday through Friday, during the assessment administration dates (refer to the NSA-RA Platform Access Dates listed above).
 NSA-RA icon is not on the student's GNSPES landing page GNSPES account The NSA-RA icon is available on the GNSPES landing page for students who are registered.
 Ensure that the student is logged into their account, not a guest or other student account: click Logout and log back into GNSPES (even though a student logged in, the browser may remember a previous user).
 In the Google Chrome browser, check which GNSPES account is logged in by clicking on the circle icon/picture on the top right of the browser, and select Sign out.
-Browser The recommended browser is Google Chromosomer browser; however, try logging in with another such as Edge, Mozilla, etc. Device If the device the student is using is not working, try logging in with a different device.
+Browser The recommended browser is Google Chrome; however, try logging in with another browser such as Edge, Firefox, etc. Device If the device the student is using is not working, try logging in with a different device.
 IP address NSA-RA only works on registered school site IP addresses.
 If your school has a new internet provider, new IP addresses are assigned.
-To confirm school site/school IP, go to whatismyip.com.
+To confirm school site/school IP, go to whatismyip.com .
 Still not working?
 Recognizing the realities and variances that technology present, if students have any technical issues, a back-up plan for a human reader is recommended.